parevalo/tstools-online/installation.md

 # Step 5: Test the GEE installation

-In a Python session, run the following code:
+Start a python session (just type python), then run the following code:

 ```
 # Import the Earth Engine Python Package